wellspringcp/wellspring/15-torts-and-coordination/15-04-workplace-health-and-safety.md

 Upon judgment proceeding for the employees:
 - Both sides of the advocacy shall present a set of options for methods to ameliorate the hazard.
-- Should both sides not be able to come to a mutually agreed upon settlement, a subsequent trial shall be held and a jury shall issue the verdict on which method shall be adopted as the **good faith** method (where good faith is not necessarily "state of the art").
+- Should both sides not be able to come to a mutually agreed upon settlement, a legislatively defined procedure shall be held and a jury shall issue the verdict on which method shall be adopted as the **good faith** method (where good faith is not necessarily "state of the art").
-- The employer shall have a grace period within which to provide such protections as are determined to be in good faith by mutually agreed upon settlement or by jury.
+- The employer shall have a grace period within which to provide such protections as are determined to be in good faith by mutually agreed upon settlement or by the legislatively defined process of dispute resolution.